 Continue trekking in the afternoon through a stunning area inhabited by farmers and hill tribes for around three and a half hours.
 At the end of the day, arrive in Htee Taing village for dinner and overnight at the beautiful wooden Htee Taing Monastery, which is also used as a school for young novices.

 After breakfast at Htee Tain Monastery resume trekking to Inle Lake passing through different Pa O villages, with panoramic views over the lake en route.
 Continue mostly down through an impressive gorge descending to the lake.

-After around three hours trekking in the morning break at Than Taung village for lunch in a monastery.
-After lunch continue for another hour to Inle Lake before transferring by motorboat to the hotel in Inle Lake.
+After around three hours of trekking in the morning, take a break at Than Taung village for lunch in a monastery.
+After lunch, continue for another hour to Inle Lake before transferring by motorboat to the hotel in Inle Lake.

 This tour is built upon our firsthand knowledge & experience, offering you the best choices available.
 The price of this trip varies depending on the number of people in your party, dates of departure, and availability of ground services.
 Please click on REQUEST A FREE QUOTE (above) and supply the required information, enabling us to send you your personalized quote within 24 hours!

 Note: Amendments CAN be made to this tour to suite your requirements.

 - Accommodation with daily breakfast at selected hotels